ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

 	10.2 Current state name.

-	10.3 Configuration usage(TBD).
+	10.3 Configuration usage - Loading vent opening percentage value and passing to command handler for use in command.

 	10.4 Simulator -Real vs Simple(TBD).

-## Examples to be implemented

-1. Junit test cases.

 ##  Documentation